siddharthtiwari-03/UnSQL/readme2.md

     6. `sqlite` does not support built-in AES Encryption/Decryption hence will throw error if values are set
     7. <span id="encoding">`encoding`</span> (only used with `mysql`) determines the character set to be used while decrypting data.
 It can be any character set supported by `mysql` like: `'utf8mb4'` (default) | `'latin1'` | `'ascii'` | `'utf8'` | `'ucs2'` | `'utf16'` etc
     8. <span id="compare">`compare`</span> is similar to `where` and `having`, it compares value returned by this object to the condition specified in this object.
+    9. In `replace` property, due to limitation of implementation by SQL, `target` and `replaceWith` properties are always expected to be static string and never a column name, hence adding a prefix of `#` is not required for these properties

 - #### **Numeric Wrapper** (Keyword <span id="num">`num`</span>):
   Performs **Numerical/Mathematical** operation(s) on `value` property.
 Follows the rules of **BODMAS** when performing multiple operations.
 Interface with default properties is shown below: